sharadalt/sharadalt.github.io/_portfolio/mblocjams.md

 We want to have the features of legacy music player for playing the songs from the cloud/internet storage.
 We should be able to play the music on desktop/laptop/ipad/mobile phone.

 ##### Solution
 BlocJams provides the solution.
-Tt's like spotify.
+It's like spotify.
 Using blocjams, we can select an album from a collection of albums, select a song from the album to play, pause it, start from any point and change its volume.
 Run all the songs sequentially.

 Now let us see how we can play music from blocjams, Start the application, you will see the following page and click on collection.